Owl1y/Spotify-Remove-duplicates/dailylog.md

 - I made a new notebook with removing songs that were in previous playlist
 - Next goal is to make it so I dont have to do auth each time

+### January 13, 2023
+- from reading the tekore library I think its required I need to auth each time
+- therefor this project is now done